karstenw/nodebox-opengl/README.md

 #### REQUIREMENTS

 - Python 3.11 : an installer can be downloaded from http://www.python.org/download/
-- Pyglet 1.5.28  : an installer can be downloaded from http://www.pyglet.org/
+- Pyglet 1.5.31  : you'll need the last version of v1.5 pyglet which is currently at 1.5.31
-	- It must be exactly version 1.5.28!
+	- use `pip3 install "pyglet==1.5.31"`

 Your video hardware needs support for OpenGL 2.0.
 If this is not the case, try updating to a new driver.